barryhood/resources/_REACT.md

 `this.props.match.params.id // where “id” is the param name we passed into path`

-If there are multiple matching paths, React Router’s Switch can be used to tell React to return only the first match:
+If there are multiple matching paths, React Router's Switch can be used to tell React to return only the first match:

 ```
 <Switch>